Golden Jubilee of Joining of 72-76 Batch of REC in ABAD WISPERING PALMS KUMARAKAM ON 27 ,28 ,29 January 2023.

 These lines of a great poet seem utterly relevant here.

 We cannot ignore the contributions of Thomachan and Achayan who made such a scenario possible.
 Again thoughts came rushed into my mind.
-In those days, amidst games and laughter, filled with various adventures, we spent our beautiful days in the campus here.
+In those days, amidst games and laughter, filled with various adventures, we spent our beautiful days in the vast campus of Regional engg college .
 The Study holidays transformed into a lively hub with the library and dining halls functioning round the clock.
 Many found refuge in the library, even while it was open late into the night, transforming overnight into bookworms from carefree souls.Study holidays were very crucial in those days.

-Another vivid image that remains etched in my mind is the college elections.
+Another vivid image that remains etched in my mind is the college annual elections.
 The campus had a non-political atmosphere, with elections devoid of any political influence.
-The custom was simple—small fragrant cards with each candidate’s name, pinned up and viewed by everyone, were used for voting.
-Semester divides didn’t exist.
-Such a joyful student life is something I doubt we could find in any other campus.
-If I ever get another life, I would most definitely wish to live in such a campus once again, where student life remains free from any interference from external influences.
+The custom was simple—small fragrant cards with each candidate’s name, pinned up and viewed by everyone, were used for compagning votes.
+Such a joyful student life is something I doubt we could ever find in any other college campus.
+If I ever get another life, I would most definitely wish to live in such a campus once again, where student life remains free from any interference from external influences especially politics

 The only connection with home was through occasional visits once in six months.